IEP Placements for Special Education Students

 - In either of the above scenarios, please contact your state’s Protection and Advocacy group for Disabilities and see if they can point you in the right direction.

-- Pennsylania is one of many states that has several ways of handling this.
+- Pennsylvania is one of many states that has several ways of handling this.
 APS is an Approved Private School, the term we use in Pennsylvania.
 The state DoE has approved a list of schools, whom they have deemed “approved by the Secretary of Education to provide a free appropriate special education for students with severe disabilities.
 The schools are eligible to receive funds from the school districts and/or the Commonwealth for the education of these students.”
 Yes, they are usually a much more restrictive environment, which is unappealing to some.
-Usually these kids are a part of what is known as “the Armstrong group.”
+Usually, these kids are a part of what is known as “the Armstrong group.”
 (That term dates back to a 1979 court case.)
 However, you can still get your child into a private school, this will just be done via a settlement agreement.
 More on that later.

 Non-Approved Private schools for Learning Disabilities